What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Traffic Light Detection Task.}} Traffic lights, as important traffic control devices, were invented to guide, regulate, and warn drivers \cite{LISA}.
-Traffic light detection refers to the recognition and localization of traffic lights \cite{9109411}, crucial to safe and compliant navigation at signalized intersections.
-The challenges fall into multiple aspects, such as detecting traffic lights of different sizes at varying distances, interpreting their states accurately under diverse environmental conditions, and maintaining robust performance despite variations in illumination and appearance similarity to vehicle lights, especially during precipitation.
-Traffic lights can vary in their physical orientation (e.g., horizontal or vertical arrangement), signal types (e.g., arrow or circle), and supplementary information display (e.g., countdown timers) across regions.
+Traffic lights, as important traffic control devices, were invented to guide, regulate, and warn drivers \cite{LISA}.
+Accurate traffic light detection, including both localization and state classification \cite{9109411}, is crucial for safe and compliant navigation at signalized intersections.
+This task remains challenging due to a) substantial variation in object scale across viewing distances, b) environmental factors that affect visibility and state interpretation, c) appearance similarity to vehicle lights, especially during precipitation, and d) regional diversity in orientation (e.g. vertical), signal types (e.g. arrow), and supplementary displays (e.g. countdown timers).

-\textbf{\textit{Traffic Light Detection Datasets.}} While early research often relied on private, locally-collected datasets \cite{LISA}, several benchmark datasets have been developed.
-In this section, four datasets are analyzed.
-LISA traffic lights dataset \cite{LISA} is one of the pioneering efforts, offering images that capture day and night illumination conditions and annotations in EXCEL format. \underline{B}osch \underline{S}mall \underline{T}raffic \underline{L}ights \underline{D}ataset (BSTLD) \cite{BOSCH} partitions its training and test sets by geographic location, introducing a notable domain gap between subsets.
-DriveU traffic light dataset \cite{DriveU} employs 6 (2018 version) or 8 (2021 version) attributes of traffic lights to represent more types of traffic lights, allowing for a more nuanced classification.
-Most recently, $\text{S}^2\text{TLD}$ \cite{s2tld} focuses on small and cluttered traffic lights, classifying them according to the color and state of the illumination.
+Although early research often relied on locally-collected private datasets \cite{LISA}, several benchmarks have been developed.
+This section analyzes four datasets. \textit{LISA} \cite{LISA} is one of the pioneering efforts, offering images that capture day and night illumination conditions and annotations in EXCEL format. \textit{\underline{B}osch \underline{S}mall \underline{T}raffic \underline{L}ights \underline{D}ataset} (BSTLD) \cite{BOSCH} partitions its training and test sets by geographic location, introducing a notable domain gap between subsets. \textit{DriveU} \cite{DriveU} employs 6 (2018 version) or 8 (2021 version) attributes of traffic lights to represent more types of traffic lights, allowing for a more nuanced classification.
+Most recently, \textit{$\text{S}^2\text{TLD}$} \cite{s2tld} focuses on small and cluttered traffic lights, classifying them according to the color and state of the illumination.
 Representative images with annotation overlays of these four datasets are visualized in Fig.~\ref{fig:lisa_visualization} to Fig.~\ref{fig:s2tld_visualization}.